Gathering and gaining feedback from your staff is a crucial element in ensuring employee engagement and satisfaction in the workplace.

 Including a question about company culture in an employee satisfaction survey is important to gain employee feedback so that appropriate strategies to bridge these gaps can be created, bettering staff experience and overall engagement.

 8) How valued do you feel in this company?

 Feeling valued in the workplace is essential for employee satisfaction and engagement in the workplace.
 A study by the American Psychological Association found that 'almost all employees (93 percent) who reported feeling valued said that they are motivated to do their best at work and 88 percent reported feeling engaged'.

+And feeling valued isn't just about the salary and benefits employees receive; it's about the recognition they get and how supported they feel.
 When your staff are shown gratitude for their contributions, they are going to feel more motivated to go the extra mile for the business.

 From helping out their team members as much as possible to ultimately, staying at the company and developing their skills.
 This means lowering employee turnover rates and improving employee engagement.

 When colleagues and superiors alike recognise an employees contributions and efforts, it can be a fantastic motivator and boost their morale.
 Engagement stems from enthusiasm, and this is created when employees are valued and recognised for their hard work.

 9) Do we have a working environment that promotes a healthy work-life balance?